luc-tielen/vm/README.md

 # Bytecode Interpreter Project

+This is a fork of https://gitlab.com/gilmi/vm.
+Main goal is to fully convert the VM from C to Zig.
+All the text below is from the original README. :-)

 Hi!
 I'm streaming work on this project on [Twitch](https://twitch.tv/suppipi)!
 The entire series of videos can be viewed on [Youtube](https://www.youtube.com/watch?v=pKsOAJzfLgE&list=PLhMOOgDOKD4JV2AgL1XzoYanY6RpGKbNa) as well.